 - Specific Skill Sets, such as a trained lawyer, CFO or CPA, graphic design, marketing, etc.

 - How Much Time is Mentoring Expected to Take?
 Quality mentoring is less about the time committed than about the quality of the advice provided.
 On average, a mentor can expect to spend between 2-4 hours per month (30 minutes to an hour per week) engaged with their venture.

 - What are the Obligations of an IDEA Mentor?
 They are expected to treat their meetings or calls with their venture/small business as confidential and not disclose pertinent information to anyone outside of IDEA..
 And they are expected to keep the IDEA Director informed on the venture’s status and progress.

 - What Should the Mentor Expect of the Venture Relationship?
 The mentor should expect the entrepreneurs to treat their time with great respect and to listen carefully to their advice.
 Should the entrepreneur/Small business founder choose to not act on the mentor’s advice, they should be able to defend their decision so it is understood why.
 Having said this, it is a real privilege for entrepreneurs to have access to their mentor(s), so we rarely see a mentor’s advice go unheeded.

 - What Benefits Accrue from Being an IDEA Mentor?

 - Personal benefits of helping an entrepreneur move an exciting entrepreneurial project forward.

 - Being closely associated with the IDEA Center and Rowan County’s economic development.

 - Networking with other IDEA Mentors at IDEA Center events and mentor receptions.

 Want to Participate?
 Want to know more?
 Let us know!
-Contact Addison Davis at (704) 633-4221 or email@example.com or complete the contact form below:
+Contact the Rowan IDEA Center at (704) 633-4221 or email@example.com or complete the contact form below: